Beneath the plateau

 Speaking of other species, spotted-tailed quoll (luwayina) (Dasyurus maculatus) have been seen moving through this area on several occasions.

 Quolls are solitary animals that hunt across large distances, sometimes travelling more than 6km in a single evening.
-It might seem counterintuitive, but by hunting dominant species, quolls ensure less-dominant animals can flourish.

 The devil you know